Stranmillis University College: Students' Union

 Stranmillis Students' Union is the SU for Stranmillis University College Belfast, a College of Queen's University, Belfast.

 The union is a democratic organisation which aims to ensure that every student has the highest quality of education and the most enjoyable student experience during their time at University.
 They offer academic representation, advice and a range of clubs and societies, as well as opportunities for volunteering and fundraising for charities.
 Every student that attends Stranmillis is a member of the Students' Union.

-The Students' Union is ran by a body of ten students (as of 2022) known as the Students' Union Executive (SU Exec) and consists of the President, Deputy President, Secretary, International Secretary, Welfare Secretary, Entertainment Secretary, Clubs & Societies Secretary, Academic Secretary, Services Secretary and Publicity Secretary.
+The Students' Union is run by a body of ten students (as of 2022) known as the Students' Union Executive (SU Exec) and consists of the President, Deputy President, Secretary, International Secretary, Welfare Secretary, Entertainment Secretary, Clubs & Societies Secretary, Academic Secretary, Services Secretary and Publicity Secretary.
 The President is the leader of the Executive and is responsible for the life of all students on campus.
 The Executive are all elected into their roles by an anonymous vote from the student body.
 The President is an annually-changing role, where they are elected in their last year of study, completing their year in office as a Graduate student.
 The President is the only member of the Executive who is an 'employee' of the Union, with the other nine members in part-time, voluntary roles which they complete alongside their academic studies.

+Belfast School of Theology

+In 2024, the Belfast School of Theology (formerly the Belfast Bible College) moved their premises to Stranmillis College.